kolya-movchan/kolya-movchan/README.md

 ## Kavyar Project

 In April 2023 I with a team finished an admin and user-oriented project Kav'yar developed with React and Typescript, based on REST API in a team with 2 Java Developers and QA with the help of Jira and Scrum technologies.
-If you are eager to know more about the functionality implemented on the admin side you are more than welcome to see the video attached below.<br>
+If you are eager to know more about the functionality implemented you are more than welcome to see the video attached below.<br>

 ###  🔗 User
 [DEMO](https://kolya-movchan.github.io/kavyar/)